stubbslab/twilightSkyMonitor/README.md

-# twilightSkyMonitor
+# Twilight Sky-Brightness Monitor

-Scheduler to map the twilight sky brightness at the Vera C. Rubin Observartory
+This schedule script is used map the brightness of the twilight sky at the Vera C. Rubin Observatory.
+The map is Alt/Az coordinates that goes from 0 to -180 in azimuth.